 It is important to note that the projected population figures used in this report are not intended to represent either support for or any commitment to this level of growth.
-Rather they are intended to provide a safe margin in planning for long-term water improvements that might be needed given the rate of growth that could be allowed under the 1989 Comprehensive Plan.
-Currently the City is going through the process of revising the Comprehensive Plan.
+Rather, it is to provide a safe margin in planning for long-term-water improvements that might be needed given the amount of growth that could be allowed under the City's 2005 Environmental Impact Report (EIR) for the City's General Plan.